Season 1, Episode 42

 Gila Golub:

 It?
 Because it’s so powerful for one thing.
-It it only takes one person in a relationship to heal a relationship.
-All the great relationship, uh, gurus will say that it takes two people to ruin a relationship.
+It only takes one person in a relationship to heal a relationship.
+All great relationships, uh, gurus will say that it takes two people to ruin a relationship.
 It takes one person to heal a relationship.

 Lorne Brown:

-Well, I gotta hear, I can you say that again?
+Well, I gotta hear, can you say that again?
 That was awesome.

 Gila Golub: